bramvrancken/SpELL-ULB.github.io/docs/tutorials/gradient_plot_R.md

 # Plots with color gradients in R

-Sometimes, we need to plot several points using a color gradient.
-For example, over the course of 10 years, in France, one specimen of a  has been taken each year.
-We can plot their sampling locations on a map using a color gradient to indicate the sampling time.
-To illustrate how this can be done, we'll plot these points on a map of France.
+Sometimes, one needs to plot several points using a color gradient.
+For example, over the course of 10 years, in France, one friendly Frenchman has been spotted every year.
+We can plot where they have been seen on a map, and use a color gradient to indicate the year in which these fortunate encounters took place.

-If you do not already have the geodata and terra packages installed, do this now:
+If you do not already have the geodata, terra and RColorBrewer packages installed, do this now:

 > to add: go though BiocManager::install() -- advantages